-As one of the most visible components of the police department, 40 non-commissioned guards have frequent interaction with the public.
+As one of the most visible components of the police department, non-commissioned Public Safety Officers have frequent interaction with the public.
+They serve as the eyes and ears for the department.
 Their public relations skills extend from assisting tour groups in the libraries and museums to providing directions and information to students, faculty members, staffers and visitors to the campus.

-The daily responsibilities of the guard force include the patrol of the parking lots around campus as well as the staffing of several fixed posts at places such as libraries, museums and galleries.
+The daily responsibilities of the PSO force includes responding when door alarms are triggered, watching over parking lots around campus as well as the staffing places such as libraries, museums and galleries.
 They are responsible for the prevention of theft and damage to university and personal property.
-They also respond when door alarms are triggered.

 Their contribution to the success of law enforcement efforts on the campus is unquestionable.
 They are the eyes and ears of the department.
 They do not carry weapons and have no police arrest authority, but their observation skills and subsequent reports of suspicious activity often lead to the apprehension of violators.